 Initial Acupuncture Consultation and Treatment

 $135 - Includes an in depth intake about your health concerns, acupuncture treatment, and other appropriate modalities.

 $95 - Includes a brief followup consultation, acupuncture treatment and appropriate modalities.

-* When filling out your new patient paperwork online, please include your insurance information so we are able to verify your coverage before your first appointment.
+Many insurance companies have plans that cover acupuncture for pain management and nausea.
+While it is your responsibility to understand your insurance coverage, we will also verify your coverage prior to your appointment.
+When filling out your new patient paperwork online, please include your insurance information.
 Verification is not a guarantee of benefits.
-If you have questions or concerns about your coverage, we encourage you to contact your insurance company directly.
+If you have questions or concerns about your specific plan, we encourage you to contact your insurance company directly.

 What should I expect on the first visit?

 Expect to be at the office for about 80 minutes.
 Upon booking your appointment, you will be prompted to fill out a detailed online questionnaire.
 This will give your practitioner an opportunity to review your health history and ask any questions about your main complaint and your body as a whole during the consultation portion of your treatment.
 You will also have an opportunity to ask any questions you may have.

 Try to allow plenty of time to get to your appointment so you don’t rush in.
 This will increase your pulse rate and make you anxious.

 Wear loose-fitting, comfortable clothes.
 You want to be as comfortable as possible so you can fully relax during your acupuncture treatment.
 The most commonly used acupuncture points are on the extremities, so we will need to access to these areas.